yifan-hou/hardware_interfaces/README.md

 # Installation
 ## Install the google protobuf.
+First try the easy way:
+ sudo apt-get install libprotobuf-dev protobuf-compiler If that doesn't work, then try this:
 * Download code from: (Tested on 3.1 and 3.4, you can try newer version) https://github.com/google/protobuf/tree/v3.1.0
 * Then follow the instructions: